rainerknabenbauer/GDPR-Shield/README.md

 ```

 Sometimes the eMail headers get lost, sometimes there's a whole chain of forwarding happening.
-That's why we need the information included in the eMail body.
+That's why we need the information included on top of the eMail body.

 ## GDPR at basedefender.de
 We use your eMail address as single reference.
-We do not log, track or do anything else with the information you supply us than taking care that a recruiter won't
+We do not log, track or do anything other with the information you supply us than taking
-bother you in the future.
+care that a recruiter won't bother you in the future.

 You can delete everything that's associated with your eMail address yourself!
 Amazing, right.
 See the next chapter and request a termination link.